/ Oct 5

 Step 7: Upward-Facing Dog (Urdhva Mukha Svanasana)

-Make it your own: If your lower back is tight, then keep your hips on the floor and practice low cobra, keeping your hands down on the ground under your shoulders to support you and lifting only as much as it feels good for the lower back.
+Make it your own: If your lower back feels tight, keep your hips on the floor and practice low cobra.
+Keep your hands on the ground under your shoulders for support, and lift only as much as feels comfortable to your lower back.

 Step 8 downward facing dog